In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 Every client wants to get work done in a qualitative manner but the minimum possible budget.
 So, negotiating with such clients is also a necessary part of your job.
 Negotiation is an art, and you should learn how to pitch a customer to create a beneficial situation to yours.

-Being weak in negotiation may lead you to work at very low cost, and finally, you’ll get a small amount to spend on your expenditures.
+Being weak in negotiation may lead you to work at a very low cost, and finally, you’ll get a small amount to spend on your expenditures.

 15. Failing To Educate Your Clients